espressif/idf-eclipse-plugin/docs/OpenOCD Debugging.md

 The last section on the "Main" tab is "Build (if required) before launching".
 If you don't want to build the project each time you are pressing the "Debug" button, click “Disable auto build”.

-Points 1 - 3 is shown below.
+Points 1 - 3 are shown below.
 ![](images/OpenOCDDebug_5.png)

 ## Debugger Tab